maldenol/cpptemplate/README.md

 You should run "cmake . && cmake --build ." (or "cmake . && cmake --build . --target dev")
 within root directory to build.
 All the output will be placed at bin/ directory.

-Sources are stored in src/ where each target is located in appropriate folder, headers in include/, libraries (static and shared) in libs/, tests in test/ and documentation in docs/.
+Sources and headers are stored in src/ where each target is located in appropriate folder, includes in include/, libraries (static and shared) in libs/, tests in test/ and documentation in docs/.